MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 ## <a name="setting-up-the-amc-banking-365-fundamentals-extension"></a>Setting Up the AMC Banking 365 Fundamentals Extension

 Activate the AMC Banking 365 Fundamentals extension to have any bank statement file converted to a format that you can import or to have your exported payment files converted to the format that your bank requires.
-For more information, see [Using the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).
+For more information, see [Use the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).

 ## <a name="setting-up-sepa-credit-transfer"></a>Setting Up SEPA Credit Transfer